sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 a [previous post](https://about.sourcegraph.com/blog/zoekt-memory-optimizations-for-sourcegraph-cloud/), Ryan Hitchman explained how we changed one of Zoekt's core data structures to reduce memory by 5x.

 The core idea of this project is to merge the long tail of small, stale repositories into more efficient representations on disk and in memory.
-To motivate this idea we have to first understand Zoekt's data model.
+To understand the motivation behind this idea we have to first dive into Zoekt's data model.

 ## Zoekt’s data model